Have you procrastinated about creating video content for YouTube?

 Time to record a video: 10 minutes each.

-Video editing is a time-consuming process that requires both creative and technical skills.
-I don’t have the time or the skills to do this, so I work with a great Editor.
+If you want to start with YouTube video production, this will be a key part of your process.
+However, video editing is time consuming and requires both creative and technical skills.
+I don’t have the time or the skills to do this, so I work with a great video editor.

 Imagine sending off 3 files that took you less than 10 minutes to create and then getting a wonderful, edited video back.
 It’s a nice feeling.